Lesson 9: Sharpening and Noise Reduction

 Here are a few tips for getting the best results with sharpening:

-- If you increase the amount of sharpening that is added, there will usually be a point where the edges in the image will start to glow, causing them to look exaggerated.
+- If you increase the amount of sharpening that is added, there will generally be a point where the edges in the image will start to glow, causing them to look exaggerated.
 Whenever you see this happen, try decreasing the amount to make the sharpening look more natural.

 - If the sharpening still looks a bit unnatural, you could try reducing the opacity of the sharpened layer to make the effect more subtle.

-- Note that sharpening cannot fix an image that's very blurry or out of focus—it works best with images that are clear but have a slightly soft look.
+- Note that sharpening cannot fix an image that's very blurry or out of focus.
+It works best with images that are clear but have a slightly soft look.

 Some images may have a lot of noise, which causes them to look grainy.
-You can compensate for this by reducing the image noise, as in the example below:
+You can compensate for this by reducing the image noise, as in the example below.

 Understanding noise reduction

 When you apply noise reduction, you're actually removing information from the image.
 Because of this, it's important to use this feature carefully to avoid removing too much noise, which can cause blurriness and a loss of detail.
 The goal of noise reduction is not to completely remove all noise from the image; instead, you're just trying to make the image look cleaner and clearer.

 As with sharpening, you should always look critically at the image to see if you're getting the results you want.
 Losing a small amount of detail may be unavoidable when reducing noise, so you'll need to make careful adjustments to find the right balance.
 It's often better to remove less noise in order to preserve as much detail as possible.

 When using this tool, you'll be able to control several settings, including: